slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'He who marries for love without money has good nights and sorry days.' -- Ani Difranco*

-> *'If Apple sold you a product that failed 50% of the time, would you buy it?' -- Esther Perel on Conventional Marriage*
+> *'If Apple sold you a product that failed 50% of the time, would you buy it?' -- Esther Perel*

-> *'Marry or do not marry, you will regret it either way. ...Laugh at the stupidities of the world or weep over them, you will regret it either way. ...Trust a girl or do not trust her, you will regret it either way. ...Hang yourself or do not hang yourself, you will regret it either way. ...This, gentlemen, is the quintessence of all the wisdom of life.' -- Kierkegaard, Either/Or*